AnkushAppy/smacopy/README.md

 read_permission_first_user = db.Column(db.Boolean, default=True)
 read_permission_second_user = db.Column(db.Boolean, default=True)
 ```
 All foreign key in Friend and Message table refering to username of User table.
-Accordingly relation was created in User class in models. flask_sqlalchemy is used as ORM over sqlite3 as SQL database.
+Accordingly relations are created in User class in models. flask_sqlalchemy is used as ORM over sqlite3 as SQL database.
 Syntax above are sqlalchamey's.

-####To run the testcases, we need to run test.py file which is in root dir
+####To run the testcases, we need to run test.py file which is in root dir.
+Test are made for APIs and models.
+More test are yet to be written.
 ```sh
 chmod a+x test.py
 ./test.py
 ```

-Very minimal ui and simple functionalities are provided.
+Note: Very minimal ui and simple functionalities are provided.
 In future websocketIO, javascript and css have to be added.
 For now CRUD are done through APIs.